jllovet/udacity-operationalizing-a-microservice-api/README.md

 # Udacity Devops Nanodegree Project - Operationalizing a Microservice API:
 [![jllovet](https://circleci.com/gh/jllovet/udacity-operationalizing-a-microservice-api.svg?style=svg)](https://app.circleci.com/pipelines/github/jllovet/udacity-operationalizing-a-microservice-api)

-## Overview
+## Project Overview

-This is an example of how to operationalize a Machine Learning Microservice API using standard devops tools like Docker and Kubernetes.

-This repository is based on the project `Operationalize a Machine Learning Microservice API` in the Udacity Devops Nanodegree.
-The rubric for the project can be found [here](https://review.udacity.com/#!/rubrics/2576/view).
+In this project, you will apply the skills you have acquired in this course to operationalize a Machine Learning Microservice API.

-Given a pre-trained `sklearn` model based on a [Kaggle dataset](https://www.kaggle.com/c/boston-housing) that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on, the task is to operationalize the deployment of an API based on that model.
-The code for the API is also provided, but some extensions are made to validate that a pipeline of automated linters and tests work properly.
+You are given a pre-trained, `sklearn` model that has been trained to predict housing prices in Boston according to several features, such as average rooms in a home and data about highway access, teacher-to-pupil ratios, and so on.
+You can read more about the data, which was initially taken from Kaggle, on [the data source site](https://www.kaggle.com/c/boston-housing).
+This project tests your ability to operationalize a Python flask app—in a provided file, `app.py`—that serves out predictions (inference) about housing prices through API calls.
+This project could be extended to any pre-trained machine learning model, such as those for image recognition and data labeling.

 ### Project Tasks

-We are going to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+Your project goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+In this project you will:

-To get there, we also do the following:

-* Validate the project code using linting
+* Test your project code using linting
 * Complete a Dockerfile to containerize this application
-* Deploy the containerized application using Docker and make a prediction
+* Deploy your containerized application using Docker and make a prediction
 * Improve the log statements in the source code for this application
 * Configure Kubernetes and create a Kubernetes cluster
 * Deploy a container using Kubernetes and make a prediction
-* Upload a complete Github repo with CircleCI to indicate that the code has been tested
+* Upload a complete Github repo with CircleCI to indicate that your code has been tested

-### A Tour

-Some files of interest in the repository:

-#### Python Files

-* `app.py` - source code for the API that uses the model to make predictions
-* `requirements.txt` - a set of python dependencies required for the application
-* `Makefile` - an abstraction of commands needed in setting up and working with a python virtual environment
-* `make_prediction.sh` - a curl command to make an HTTP request for a prediction

-#### Docker Files

-* `Dockerfile` - a definition of a Docker image that provides a standard environment for the API to run in
-* `upload_docker.sh` - a script to upload a docker image to Docker Hub
-* `run_docker.sh` - a script to run the application in a docker container

-#### Kubernetes Files

-* `jllovet-udacitydevops.yaml` - a definition of a Kubernetes deployment for the API
-* `run_kubernetes.sh` - a script to run the application in a Kubernetes cluster

-#### CircleCI Files

-* `.circleci/config.yml` - a definition of the job that runs in CircleCI to validate and build our changes
+You can find a detailed [project rubric, here](https://review.udacity.com/#!/rubrics/2576/view).

+**The final implementation of the project will showcase your abilities to operationalize production microservices.**

 ---

-## Setup the Environment
+## Setup

+We will describe a few ways to run the project.
+The first will be in a Python [virtual environment](https://docs.python.org/3/library/venv.html) on your host, the second will be in a Docker container, and the third will be in a Kubernetes cluster.

 * Create a virtualenv with Python 3.7 and activate it.
 Refer to this link for help on specifying the Python version in the virtualenv.
 ```bash